Orchestral Manoeuvres in the Dark: Legacy and influence

 Depeche Mode in 1981; co-founder Vince Clarke (bottom left) said that the band would never have happened without OMD.

-OMD have sold over 40 million records, (Note: OMD have sold over 40 million records.
-In 2019, Music Week reported sales of 15 million albums and 25 million singles.) and are considered one of synth-pop's most influential acts.
-They were identified by the A.V.
-Club as "one of the earliest synthesizer-driven bands to break out of the post-punk scene and lead the charge toward the defining sound of the [1980s]."
-PopMatters noted how OMD's work "gave credibility to ambitious pop" and led to "the emergence of a generation of electronic bands", including Talk Talk, ABC, Blancmange, and the Vince Clarke projects Depeche Mode, Yazoo and Erasure.
-Clarke recognised OMD as being "ahead of their time", and credited their "really great tunes and ideas" with directly inspiring him to become an electronic musician.
-The Pet Shop Boys found common ground in their affection for OMD, drawing particular inspiration from "Souvenir" (1981).
-Lead singer Neil Tennant named the group as "pioneers of electronic music"—a viewpoint shared by multiple outlets.
-(Note: OMD have been recognised by multiple outlets as pioneers of electronic music.)
+Considered one of the most influential synth-pop acts in history, OMD have sold over 40 million records worldwide.
+(Note: OMD have been recognised by multiple outlets as pioneers of electronic music, and one of the synth-pop genre's most influential acts.)
+(Note: OMD have sold over 40 million records.
+In 2019, Music Week reported sales of 15 million albums and 25 million singles.)
+McCluskey and Humphreys represented Britain's first performing, two-piece synthesizer band and have been described as the "original synth-pop duo".
+The A.V.
+Club identified OMD as "one of the earliest synthesizer-driven bands to break out of the post-punk scene and lead the charge toward the defining sound of the [1980s]."
+PopMatters said the group "gave credibility to ambitious pop" and led to "the emergence of a generation of electronic bands", including Talk Talk, ABC, Blancmange, Simple Minds, and the Vince Clarke projects Depeche Mode, Yazoo and Erasure.
+Clarke agreed with critics who felt OMD were "ahead of their time", and credited their "really great tunes and ideas" with directly inspiring him to become an electronic musician.
+(Note: OMD have been described as being ahead of their time, a sentiment with which musician Vince Clarke has concurred.)
+The Pet Shop Boys bonded over their deep affection for OMD: lead singer Neil Tennant named the group as "pioneers of electronic music"—a viewpoint shared by multiple writers.
+Some have dubbed McCluskey and Humphreys the "Lennon–McCartney of synth-pop".

-OMD impacted early-to-mid 1980s peers such as Howard Jones, Tears for Fears, Frankie Goes to Hollywood, A-ha, Men Without Hats, Alphaville, China Crisis, and Duran Duran, for whom "Electricity" (1979) was a formative influence.
-The band became "heroes" to Kim Wilde songwriter/producer, Ricky Wilde.
-Within rock music, OMD directly inspired ZZ Top's introduction of electronic instruments and onstage dancing.
-The group helped foster New Order's emergence as a synthesizer-based act from 1983, with New Order frontman Bernard Sumner stating that their influence "must not be forgotten".
-OMD also served as an inspiration for U2, whose singer, Bono, adorned his bedroom wall with a poster of their debut album cover; bandmate Adam Clayton later contributed to the group's official biography, Pretending to See the Future (2018).
-OMD's impact extended to industrial artists like Nine Inch Nails, Skinny Puppy's Nivek Ogre, Ministry's Al Jourgensen, and Front Line Assembly's Rhys Fulber, who observed an "amazing" combination of "art, experimentation and pop".
+OMD impacted 1980s peers such as Howard Jones, Kim Wilde, Tears for Fears, Frankie Goes to Hollywood, A-ha, China Crisis, and Duran Duran, for whom "Electricity" (1979) was an early influence.
+Alphaville's Marian Gold stated, "It wasn't Kraftwerk: it was OMD that really changed my life."
+Within rock music, the group directly inspired ZZ Top's introduction of synthesizers and onstage dancing, and helped foster New Order's emergence as an electronic act from 1983.
+OMD were also influential on U2, whose bassist, Adam Clayton, was a contributor to the band's official 2018 biography.
+OMD's impact extended to industrial musicians like Nine Inch Nails' Trent Reznor, Skinny Puppy's Nivek Ogre, Ministry's Al Jourgensen, and Front Line Assembly's Rhys Fulber, who observed an "amazing" combination of "art, experimentation and pop".